robrotheram/warptail/README.md

 **Note:**
 - If `kubernetes` is configured, ACME configuration will be disabled automatically.

+Here's a draft section for your README file:

+---

+## Authentication Details

+### Default Login (Admin)
+When the proxy service starts, a default admin account is created for initial setup:
+- **Username:** `admin@warptail.local`
+- **Password:** Auto-generated and displayed in the console logs during the initial startup.

+> **Note:** Make sure to check the console output to retrieve the generated password.
+For security purposes, it is highly recommended to log in and change this password immediately after the first login.

+### OpenID Authentication
+If you are using OpenID for authentication, the default role assigned to authenticated users is `user`.

+To modify user roles:
+1. Log in to the portal using the admin account (`admin@warptail.local`).
+2. Navigate to the user management section.
+3. Update the roles as necessary.

+This setup ensures flexibility in managing access levels while maintaining a secure default configuration.

 ## Running WarpTail on Docker

 When running WarpTail in Docker, you'll need to mount the `config.yaml` to the container and decide between specifying all proxy ports upfront or using host networking for dynamic routing.